The Anti-Inflammation Diet: Could one simple, and easy to fix problem be at the root of almost all of your health challenges?

 The Seven Most Powerful Anti-Inflammatory Foods

-Quiz: can you notice anything that all of the anti-inflammatory foods have in common…and something all of the pro-inflammatory foods have in common too?
+Quiz: can you notice anything that all of the anti-inflammation foods have in common…and something all of the pro-inflammatory foods have in common too?

-Avocados are possibly one of the very best anti-inflammatory foods.
+Avocados are possibly one of the very best anti-inflammation foods.
 I really recommend having avo every day!

-There are FIVE nutrients in avocados that makes them such an anti-inflammatory powerhouse:
+There are FIVE nutrients in avocados that makes them such an anti-inflammation powerhouse:

 - Phytosterols: including beta-sitosterol, stigmasterol, and campesterol